Small Chicken Bacon Ranch

 - .Small No Brainer Deluxe*

 Onions, green peppers, mushrooms, Italian sausage, ham, and pepperoni.
-Covered with whole milk-mozzarella cheese.$19.49
+Covered with whole milk-mozzarella cheese.$18.99

 - .Small Buffalo Chicken*